SilentSpies/thoughtful/README.md

       QUOTE_API_KEY="api-key-here"
       DB_name="database_name"
       ```
-  * From github, fork to your repositories and `git clone` the repository to the server
+  * From github, fork to your repositories and `git clone` the repository to the server (use the HTTP link)
   * Setting up the Database
     * Required: Postgresql (http://www.postgresql.org/)
     * Run the commands in `migration.sql` -> `db/migrations.sql` to initialize the DB and tables
     * Run the commands in `seed.sql` -> `db/migrations.sql` to create the default profile image
   * Preparing for a HTTParty
     * Within the root `thoughtful` folder, run `bundle` from the terminal.
 This will prepare/install the necessary gems for this project.
 If they are all successful, continue on...
-    * Again from the root `thoughtful` folder, run `bundle exec rackup` to start this HTTParty!
+    * Again from the root `thoughtful` folder, run `bundle exec rackup -p 80 --host 0.0.0.0` to start this HTTParty!
   * Check it out
     * In your favorite browser, go to the IP address provided by DigitalOcean!
+    * To keep the server running after disconnecting, run `nohup bundle exec rackup -p 80 --host 0.0.0.0`

 ### Unsolved Problems: